anishraj2/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/Ex2.md

 ![OUTPUT](14.png)
 ## RESULT:

-### To create a manager database and execute DML queries using SQL is executed successfully.
+### Thus to create a manager database and execute DML queries using SQL is executed successfully.